Department of Sociology

 Founded in 1920, Alpha Kappa Delta (AKD) is an international sociology honor society with more than 400 chapters worldwide.
 Membership allows students to participate in national undergraduate research paper competitions and receive support for travel to professional meetings.

 The Boston University chapter of AKD inducts majors in their junior or senior years who meet certain academic standards.
-For more information, students can visit our departmental website, consult with the Director of Undergraduate Studies, or see the Honor Societies section of this Bulletin.
+For more information, students can visit our departmental website or consult with the Director of Undergraduate Studies.

 Diedre H. Symington Scholarship

-This scholarship is awarded annually to one of several juniors or seniors receiving financial aid and concentrating in sociology.
+This scholarship is awarded annually to one of several juniors or seniors receiving financial aid and majoring in sociology.
 The recipients are nominated by the faculty of the department on the basis of academic accomplishments and financial need.

-Outstanding Senior Thesis Prize
+John Stone Outstanding Senior Thesis Prize

 Awarded by the Department of Sociology faculty to the author of the best senior Sociology honors thesis written during the academic year.